firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [X] {JD} In chapter 3 it says it will “use HPG-GdF to investigate the distribution of Trastuzumab.”
 This isn’t technically correct.
 It is looking at both but you are not using the contrast agent to detect Trastuzumab distribution.
 	- Fixed in 3d23a46; clarified chapter title to make it clear the agent is being used to detect the drug directly.

-- [ ] {JD} It was unclear how many animals were in Chapter 5.
+- [X] {JD} It was unclear how many animals were in Chapter 5.
 If you only present data on 2-5 why split chapter 5 and 6.
 It was unclear how well component 4 related to O2 between different tumors and how variable the data were.
+	- Addressed in 21c211a.

 - [ ] {JD} In chapter 6 you validated the dOE-MRI against pimonidazole.
 I found the visual relationships very unconvincing if you are trying to say that there is low pimonidazole where there is high response to inspired O2.
 Yet you say that we have validated the dOE-MRI by comparing oxygenation maps with pimonidazole staining.
 Is there any quantitate way you can make the comparison that could involve statistics or an indication of variability?